Mashed potato: Culinary uses

 Mashed potato can be served as a side dish.
-In the British Isles, sausages served with mashed potatoes are known as bangers and mash.
+In Britain and parts of Ireland, sausages served with mashed potatoes are known as bangers and mash.
 Mashed potato can be an ingredient of various other dishes, including shepherd's and cottage pie, Orkney clapshot, pierogi, colcannon, champ, dumplings, potato pancakes, potato croquettes, and gnocchi.
 Particularly runny mashed potatoes are called mousseline potatoes.

 In the United Kingdom, cold mashed potato can be mixed with fresh eggs and then fried until crisp to produce a potato cake.
 This dish is thought to have originated in Cornwall and is a popular breakfast item.
-When instead combined with meat and other leftover vegetables, the fried dish is known as bubble and squeak.
+When the potato is combined with cooked cabbage or similar vegetables, the fried dish is known as bubble and squeak; some recipes add meat or other ingredients.

-Mashed potatoes may be eaten with gravy, typically meat gravy, though vegetable gravy is becoming more common as vegetarian and vegan diets increase in popularity.
+Mashed potatoes may be eaten with gravy.
 A potato masher can be used to mash the potatoes.
 A potato ricer produces a uniform, lump-free, mash.

 In India, mashed potatoes made with spices, fried or not, are called chaukha.
 Chaukha is used in samosas in India and with litti, especially in Bihar.

 In Kenya, mashed potatoes are eaten in the form of a dish called mukimo, native to the Kikuyu tribe.
 The dish mainly incorporates corn and peas along with other ingredients into the potatoes.
 It is often served with grilled meat, known as nyama choma, which could be either goat or beef.

 In Turkey, mashed potatoes made with milk, salt, black pepper, and butter are called patates puresi.

+Pagash is made from mashed potatoes, dough, and cheese, and sometimes called ‘Slavic pizza’ or ‘Polish pizza.
+It originated as a Lenten dish in Slavic regions, and is popular in Northeastern Pennsylvania and Southwestern Pennsylvania due to the large population of Catholic immigrants from those regions.